mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-05"></a>
 [Back to top](#top)
 ## PA-05 -- Rep. Glenn Thompson (R)
+### Committees
+Glenn Thompson is the #4 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

+Glenn Thompson is the #2 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,179,000.00 in SC HEP grants.